enbility/ship-go/README.md

 Basic understanding of the EEBUS concepts SHIP and SPINE to use this library is required.
 Please check the corresponding specifications on the [EEBUS downloads website](https://www.eebus.org/media-downloads/).

+## Overview

+Includes:

+- Certificate handling
+- mDNS, incl. avahi support (recommended)
+- Websocket server and client
+- Connection handling, including reconnection and double connections
+- Handling of device pairing
+- SHIP handshake
+- Logging which is also used by [spine-go](https://github.com/enbility/spine-go) and [eebus-go](https://github.com/enbility/eebus-go)

 ## Implementation notes

 - Double connection handling is not implemented according to SHIP 12.2.2.
 Instead the connection initiated by the higher SKI will be kept.
 Much simpler and always works